mikebharris/BAMS/README.md

 In the middle you can see what the day is, and you can immediately tell how many adults and children are attending and how many are on-site already, and are to arrive.
 There are three function key options:

-* F2 - View a given attendee, which takes you to the Enter Authcode Screen.
+* F2 - List all attendees, and choose one to Edit.
 * F3 - Add a new attendee, which takes you to the Add Attendee Screen.
+* F3 - Edit an attendee, which takes you firstly to the Search Screen.
+* F9 - Toggle the screen colours.
 * F10 - Exit BAMS and return to the operating system.

-## Enter Authcode Screen
+## Search Screen

-Pressing F2 from the Home Screen will take you to the Enter Authcode Screen, which looks like this:
+Pressing F4 from the Home Screen will take you to the Search Screen, which looks like this:
 ![Screen shot of BAMS Enter Authcode Screen](screenshots/enter-authcode-screen.png "BAMS Enter Authcode Screen")

 You have three options:

-* Type in the desired Authcode and press enter.
-If the Authcode entered exists, you'll arrive at the View Attendee screen.
-The input field is not case sensitve and the Authcode can therefore be entered in upper or lower case.
+* Enter the AuthCode and press F5 to search by authcode.
+* Enter the Name and press F6 to search by name.
+* Enter the Email and press F7 to search by email.
 * F1 - go back to the Home Screen
-* F2 - Rather than enter the Authcode, go to the List Attendees Screen to search for it
+* F2 - Rather than enter the Authcode, go to the List Attendees Screen to locate the attendee you want.

+When entering the AuthCode, Name or Email note that the match is case-insensitive, but it is an exact string match.
+Therefore "Mike" will not locate "Mike Harris".
+In addition if there are multiple records with the same data in the search field, the first record encountered is returned.

 ## List Attendees Screen
 This screen shows a list of all attendees and allows you to page through them and then choose one to view.
 ![Screen shot of BAMS List Attendees Screen](screenshots/list-attendees-screen.png "BAMS List Attendees Screen")

 Use the PgUp and PgDn (page up and page down) keys on your keyboard to scroll through the list a page at a time until you find the attendee youre looking for.

-When you spot them, look for the number under the leftmost (Num) column and enter this using the keyboard and then press ENTER; you'll be taken to the View Attendee Screen for that attendee.
+When you spot them, look for the number under the leftmost (Num) column and enter this using the keyboard and then press ENTER; you'll be taken to the Edit Attendee Screen for that attendee.
 Note that although the field has three 0s, it will accept you typing one or more digits.

 Press F1 to return to the BAMS Home Screen.

 ## View Attendee Screen
-This screen shows the attendee's details:
+This screen shows the attendee's details and is only shown as a confirmation screen when an attendee record has been edited and saved:
 ![Screen shot of BAMS View Attendee Screen](screenshots/view-attendee-screen.png "BAMS View Attendee Screen")

 If you'd like to edit the details, press F4 to go to the Edit Attendee Screen.

 ## Edit Attendee Screen
-You'll arrive here from the List Attendees Screen or Enter Authcode Screen, and you'll see something like this:
+You'll arrive here from the List Attendees Screen or Search Screen, and you'll see something like this:
 ![Screen shot of BAMS Edit Attendee Screen](screenshots/edit-attendee-screen.png "BAMS Edit Attendee Screen")

 You can edit most of the data pertaining to the attendee by navigating the fields with the cursor keys.
 Lef and right work in a field, and up and down will move you between fields.
 Note that typing wherever the cursor is will OVERWRITE the character under the cursor.
 So for example, to change Zak to Zek, move the cursor to the 'a' and type 'e'.